 When I first heard this term when I started embroidering, I scratched my head wondering what on earth floating fabric meant.
 For those of you who are new to embroidering, floating fabric simply means placing fabric on top of your embroidery hoop rather than placing it within the two frames of your hoop.

-This is very easy to set up, but because fabrics and embroidery blanks may move more during embroidery when floated, it’s important to know how to correctly float and secure the fabric.
+This is very easy to set up, but because fabrics and embroidery blanks may move more during embroidery when floated, it’s important to know how to correctly float and then secure the fabric outside the hoop.